hrithik20007/Levi-Discord-Bot/README.md

 * Go to 'Appearence' tab.
 * Enable Developer Mode.
 * Right click on the server name and you'll get an option to copy the server ID.
+* Paste the ID in place of the value provided for the variable 'ID'.

 Install the necessary python packages or libraries with-
 ```bash